techgrounds/techgrounds-Rogier1978/000_Project/000_Version1.0/B-timelog.md

 Got my diskencryption working on VMSS and management server.

 ### END OF WEEK 5 REVIEW
 Got VMSS with application gateway working with diskencryption.
-Things that need to be done:
+Things that need to be done for MVP:
 - Database
 - Postdeployment scripts (there is a storage account with blob drive but not functioning as desired)
 - Recovery vault
 - Redeployment
-- HTTPS & TLS on webserver
+- HTTPS & TLS on webserver (can you make a certificate with a keyvault?)
 - Health checks with auto restore for webserver